NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ```
 Where:
 * \<FSX-BASIC-NAS\> is the storage class you want to use.
 If you don't care about persistent storage, you can omit the
-second and third lines from the above command.
+last two lines from the above command.

 The above will create a 50Gib PVC for Prometheus to use.
 You can adjust the size as needed.